 Mount Rushmore is an impressive sculpture carved into the granite face of Mount Rushmore near Keystone, South Dakota.
-The brainchild of American sculptor Gutzon Borglum, it was begun in 1927 and not completed until 1941.
+The brainchild of American sculptor Gutzon Borglum, it was begun in 1927 and was not completed until 1941.

 Consisting of the faces of U.S. presidents George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln, Mount Rushmore is a popular tourist attraction that attracts around two million visitors annually.

 - Mount Rushmore Facts for Kids